mariojacob/z-downloads/readme.txt

 = Who is this plugin for? =

-Bloggers and website operators who offer various downloads.
+Bloggers and website operators who want a easy to use download plugin and offer various downloads.

 = Is this plugin GDPR (DSGVO) compliant? =